Cutie Honey: The Live: Honey Kisaragi/Cutie Honey

 On a few occasions, the energy of her Honey System goes out of control and begins to destroy everything which she touches.
 When this happens, Honey sleeps for 3 days and then goes into berserk mode.
 To prevent this, Seiji has a device that will drain away all the excess energy and return her to normal.
 To date, this has only occurred twice.

 After finding out that both Miki and Yuki could transform as well, she tries to unite the three of them against Panther Claw.
-However, their clashing personalities have made this difficult.
+However, their clashing personalities make this difficult.
 It was also revealed that she was the one who buried her father, Doctor Kisaragi, one year ago.
 However, she does not know the cause of his death.

 After driving off Hikaru, Honey brings Miki's lifeless body to Mayumi, requesting an operation in order to revive her.
 Mayumi accepts, but tells Honey that Miki would be depressed if she is to go on with the operation.
 Regardless, she is prepared.
 However, Hikaru once again manages to mess up the proceedings, and even steals Honey's power in the process.
 With Yuki's help, he is driven off one more time.
 After hearing Yuki's request to kill Honey, she willingly accepts, but on the condition that Yuki takes care of Miki in her stead.
 With that, Yuki accepts her request, then decapitates Honey on the spot.

-Honey's lifeless body would be picked up by Hiromi, who forcibly purges her powers from her and transfers them over to Yuki.
-The conversion turned Yuki evil, with a will to destroy.
-After Miki retrieves her, she is revived by Mayumi and Miki's powers were transferred over to her.
-When she came to, the first person to greet her was Hayami, who didn't have the heart to tell her the truth about everything.
-She would then run to Professor Kisaragi's mansion to find out the truth for herself.
-It was there that she finally meets up with Yuki again, this time completely under Hiromi's control.
-She initially refused to fight her, but after finding the backup limiter, she Flashed, this time with a blue outfit and Kukri weapon similar to Miki's.
-After Hiromi was killed by Yuki, Honey managed to ultimately destroy her.
-After the battle was over, Honey decided to help out Hayami, now truly known as the Warrior of Love, Cutie Honey.
-In the epilogue, it is hinted that both Miki and Yuki "live on" inside Honey as Honey demonstrated fighting techniques similar to Miki's headbutt and Yuki's kick.
+Honey's lifeless body is picked up by Hiromi, who forcibly transfers her powers to Yuki.
+The conversion makes Yuki evil and destructive.
+After Miki retrieves her, Honey is revived by Mayumi and imbued with Miki's powers.
+When she comes to, the first person to greet her is Hayami, who doesn't have the heart to tell her the truth about everything.
+She runs to Professor Kisaragi's mansion to find the truth for herself.
+It is there that she finally meets Yuki again, this time completely under Hiromi's control.
+She initially refuses to fight her, but after finding the backup limiter, she Flashes, this time with a blue outfit and Kukri weapon similar to Miki's.
+After Hiromi is killed by Yuki, Honey manages to ultimately destroy her.
+After the battle is over, Honey decides to help out Hayami, now known as the Warrior of Love, Cutie Honey.
+In the epilogue, it is hinted that both Miki and Yuki "live on" inside Honey as Honey demonstrates fighting techniques similar to Miki's headbutt and Yuki's kick.

 This version of Cutie Honey is more empty-headed than her previous incarnations, possessing a very poor grasp of social conventions and an almost perpetually upbeat attitude, which has caused animosity amongst her peers in her class.
-Unlike the original where she was a Catholic school girl, in this version she attends a standard all-girls high school.
+Unlike the original where she was a Catholic schoolgirl, she attends a standard all-girls high school in this version.